 Jeff graduated from Trinity Christian College in Palos Heights with a degree in Church and Ministry Leadership.
 After graduating, Jeff served Erin’s family home church of Grace United Methodist Church in Naperville as its Director of Youth Ministry.
 It was while serving at Grace that Jeff was introduced to Erin.
 During his time at Grace UMC, Jeff and Erin both traveled domestically and internationally with Habitat for Humanity to work with local affiliates, building homes for local residents.

 Jeff was first introduced to the DuPage Community Foundation in 2009 where he served as its Director of Development for nearly four years.
 Jeff then joined the staff of the Community Foundation of the Fox River Valley in 2013 as its Director of Development.
-Since then, Jeff was named its VP of Development, Executive Vice President, and then its President and CEO; and has served in that role for more than two years.
+Since then, Jeff was named its VP of Development, Executive Vice President, and then its President and CEO from 2015 to 2019.

 Erin and Jeff look forward to using this fund as a vehicle for teaching their children about their own love of philanthropy.
 They are excited about having their children be active participants in recommending where the family’s philanthropy will be deployed, and how they can make a difference in bettering their community.